Crossfire Dual Tire Pressure in Fleet Operations: Performance, Maintenance Impact, and Real Limitations

 Crossfire System Setup – 110 PSI Configuration

-These setup characteristics may seem simple, but they define how consistently the system performs under real load and temperature conditions.
+These characteristics may seem simple—but they define how the system behaves under variation, not under ideal conditions.

 Instead of relying on periodic checks, it continuously balances pressure between dual tires, keeping both tires working as a pair.
 By keeping pressures equalized, it reduces heat buildup, slows irregular wear, and lowers the risk of failure caused by imbalance.